Story and photos by Michelle Porizkova

 With a breathtaking view of downtown Raleigh and a gated property that is surrounded by lush trees and white pillars, it’s easy to spot the picturesque hotel from a mile away.

-Husband and wife team, Sarah and Jeff Shepherd took the plunge and acquired a gorgeous property right in the heart of Boylan Heights, the neighborhood they’ve called home for over a decade.
+Husband and wife team Sarah and Jeff Shepherd took the plunge and acquired a gorgeous property right in the heart of Boylan Heights, the neighborhood they’ve called home for over a decade, in 2018.

-“I had always wanted to start my own business, what kind of business was always a question mark,” said Sarah Shepherd.
+“I had always wanted to start my own business, what kind of business was always a question mark,” she said.
 “It wasn’t until walking by Montfort Hall in the historic Boylan Heights neighborhood daily for nearly 8 years that the dream of Heights House evolved.”

-The incredible home was built in 1858, and by the time the Shepherds acquired the property, it had been on its last leg.
+The incredible home was commissioned in 1858, and by the time the Shepherds acquired the property, it had been on its last leg.

 “As an avid traveler and lover of historic properties, it was only fitting that the house leaned to the idea of being renovated into a boutique hotel,” said Shepherd.
 “At the time, Raleigh didn’t really have anything like it.
 From there, I wrote a business plan and did whatever it took to make it a reality.”